Conditional Probability

 - Posterior Probability (): The updated probability of cause after observing the evidence .

-Probability test is positive when defect is present.
+The probability that the test is positive given that a defect is present.

-Probability test is positive when NO defect is present.
+The probability that the test flag is positive when NO defect is present.

 - Conditional Probability (): The probability of given that has occurred; shrinks the sample space to .